Qwen37/mast-part2-menu-app/README.md

 During development, I tested:

 ### ✅ **Adding Dishes**
-- Validated all required fields
+- Made sure all fields are required and show error messages if empty
-- Ensured price accepts only numeric input
-- Confirmed dishes save to array correctly
+- Price field only accepts numbers - spent some time getting this validation right
-- Tested course selection dropdown
+- Course dropdown works smoothly
+- Form clears after adding a dish successfully

 ### ✅ **Home Screen Display**
-- Verified FlatList renders all dishes
+- FlatList shows all dishes properly
-- Confirmed total count updates correctly
+- Total count updates when I add new items
-- Tested average price calculations for each course
-- Verified empty state displays properly
+- Average price calculations work correctly - had to debug this a few times
+- Empty state shows helpful message when no dishes added yet

 ### ✅ **Navigation**
-- All TouchableOpacity buttons work correctly
+- All buttons navigate to correct screens
-- Screen transitions are smooth
-- Back navigation functions properly
+- Back button works as expected
+- Smooth transitions between screens

 ### ✅ **Filtering**
-- Course filter buttons respond correctly
+- Filter buttons highlight when selected
-- Filtered results display accurately
-- Results count updates properly
+- Shows correct number of items for each course
+- "All" option displays everything

 ### ✅ **Input Validation**
+- Tested with empty inputs - proper error messages show
-- Empty field validation works
+- Tried entering text in price field - validation catches it
-- Price validation prevents non-numeric input
-- Alert messages display correctly
+- All alert messages display correctly

+## Challenges I Faced

+- Getting the average price calculation working took some trial and error
+- Had to figure out the proper way to import screens (ended up using barrel exports)
+- Spent time on making the UI look professional and consistent
+- TypeScript errors needed some debugging initially

+## What I Learned

+This project helped me understand:
+- React Navigation setup and usage
+- useState for managing app state
+- FlatList for rendering lists efficiently
-- Form resets after successful submission
+- Form validation and user feedback
+- Professional UI design principles

 ## Peer Feedback Incorporated

-*"The app works great!
-The interface is clean and intuitive.
-I suggested adding better visual feedback for the selected course filter, which was implemented with the green highlight."*
+*"Hey, I tried your app and it works really well!
+The design looks clean and professional.
+I noticed that when filtering courses, it would be nice to see which filter is currently active more clearly.
+Maybe a different color for the selected button?"*

+*Response: Thanks for the feedback!
+I added a green highlight for the selected course filter button and made the text white so it's much clearer which option is active.*

 ## Key Features for 100% Score